An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

-Ongoing treatments to enhance circulation will soothe, relax and promote healing of your damaged hip muscles and tendons.
-Hip T•Shellz treatments will also allow your soft tissue to extend further due to the deep warming sensation created by the enhanced circulation to the treatment area.
+Ongoing treatments to enhance circulation is intended to soothe, relax and promote healing of your damaged hip muscles and tendons.
+Back/Hip T•Shellz treatments will also allow your soft tissue to extend further due to the deep warming sensation created by the enhanced circulation to the treatment area.
 The more extensible your tissues are, the less likely they are to strain or sprain.

-The Back/Hip T•Shellz Wrap® is a highly effective therapy tool for people suffering from sciatica or soft tissue hip injuries - such as a tear in your muscle, tendon or other soft tissue, strain, Tendonitis, tendinopathy, tendinosis, impingements, instability, hip spasms, bursitis, capsulitis, pain associated with trigger points, scar tissue, and arthritis.
+The Back/Hip T•Shellz Wrap® is intended to be an effective home treatment device for people suffering from sciatica or soft tissue hip injuries - such as a tear in your muscle, tendon or other soft tissue, strain, Tendonitis, tendinopathy, tendinosis, impingements, instability, hip spasms, bursitis, capsulitis, pain associated with trigger points, scar tissue, and arthritis.